harryprince/harryprince.github.io/_posts/2016-01-03-using-r-and-googlesheets.md

 gs_read(ss)
 ```

-the more method you can see the official manual!
+the more method you can see the official manual and [shiny exampl](https://jennybc.shinyapps.io/10_read-write-private-sheet)!

 Reference:[Jennifer in UsingR Conference 2015](https://speakerdeck.com/jennybc/googlesheets-talk-at-user2015)